 Fruit Tea Jelly

 We developed this sugar free fruit tea jelly recipe for a customer on a restricted sugar diet.
 Use Perfect Sweet® xylitol instead of sugar and caffeine free herbal tea for enhanced flavour.
 This jelly is perfect for a Christmas Trifle or even as a dessert with ice cream for the family.
-The 1½ cups of tea can be substituted with berry juice or any other fruit juice but please note that it will no longer be sugar free because of the fructose content in the fruit juice.
-If you are a vegetarian, you may want to substitute gelatine with agar agar powder (5g agar = 4.5g carb), which is a seaweed extract available from health food stores.
+The 500ml of tea can be substituted with berry juice or any other fruit juice but please note that it will no longer be sugar free because of the fructose content in the fruit juice.
+If you are a vegetarian, you may want to substitute gelatine with agar agar powder (5g agar agar = 4.5g carb), a seaweed extract available from health food stores.

 Fruit Tea Jelly